-The struggles Independent store owners are facing in the changed times
+The struggles Independent store owners are facing in the new normal

 The gulf between the businesses showing a profit and those losing money daily is expected to widen dramatically.

 Companies like Target, Walmart, Lowes and Dollar General that most times are in direct competition with Independent stores have been posting great profits and will be even more of a drain on Independents sales moving forward.

 This is evidenced by Target’s chief executive, Brian Cornell stating that his company is benefiting from the demise of its competitors in the current “volatile environment” and they are using this momentum to dominate an area.

 With the added customer benefits of in-store pick up, delivery services and adding many new private label brands they expect to see sales continue to increase as they tick up efforts to stay in step with Amazon.

 Rising obstacle for struggling Independent store owners in this economic climate are the renewed fear of pandemic, administration’s new tariffs for the import of clothing, toys and many other items.